Welcome to the website of musician and writer PC Muñoz.

 UPCOMING PROJECTS AND APPEARANCES

-PC Muñoz is available for select audio/music projects as producer, composer, percussionist, and beatmaker, or as a content creator/project leader for large and small creative initiatives.
+PC Muñoz is available for select audio/music projects as percussionist/beatmaker, sound designer, and producer, or as a content creator/project leader for large and small creative initiatives.
+See contact info below.

 Visit PC's LinkedIn page here and contact PC directly at the address below for all inquiries.

-NEW PHOTO SHOOT: Veteran stage lighting designer/photographer Lucas Krech recently photographed PC for Krech's Artist Portrait series, which focuses on artists in their work environments.
+LUCAS KRECH PHOTO SHOOT: Veteran NYC lighting designer/photographer Lucas Krech recently photographed PC for Krech's Artist Portrait series, which focuses on artists in their work environments.
 Lucas captured PC while working on music at Studio Trilogy.
 Check out Krech's work here.